 "How is he getting there," I asked?
 (I knew Tacuarembó was far away.
 I looked it up later and learned it was about 460 kilometers, 285 miles, from my friend’s farm.)

 I pictured the old man on his horse riding across the Uruguayan prairie.
 “But isn’t that a long way to go on a horse?
 Wouldn’t it be better to drive?”
 I said.

 “Does he have money for an emergency?”
 I continued.

-So if you are driving through the Uruguay countryside in March, and you see an older man on horseback riding in the direction of Tacuarembó - there is a good chance he is a pilgrim on his way to celebrate his country heritage.
+So if you are driving through the Uruguay countryside in March, and you see an older man on horseback riding in the direction of Tacuarembó - there's a good chance he's a pilgrim on his way to celebrate his country heritage.